Do You

 Disclaimer

-Getting Help from SeniorNet Napier - Many of our members
+Getting Help from SeniorNet Napier - Many

-note that our volunteers do not claim to be computer experts.
+to take note that our volunteers do not claim to be computer experts.

-Any tuition, advice or help they provide to you is given in good
+Any tuition, advice or help they provide to you is given in good faith,

-help entirely at your own risk.
+at your own risk.

 Napier